dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 4 - Minimum Human Intervention.md

 ## Scalability of the system
 - This is also addressed in the paper today.
+Using reinforcement learning can continously improve the policy.